ironmansoftware/universal-code/walkthroughs/getting-started/1-install.md

 </p>

-PowerShell Universal is a single pane of glass for mananging your automation environment.
+PowerShell Universal is a single pane of glass for managing your automation environment.
 The server is cross-platform.
 You can install it by using PowerShell, using a Windows MSI, with Chocolatey, or run as a Docker container.

 [Download](https://ironmansoftware.com/powershell-universal/downloads) | [💡Learn More About Installing PowerShell Universal](https://docs.powershelluniversal.com/getting-started)